vaibhavs-codewiz/react-/02customreact/learning.md

-public folder contains the index.html file which contain the root tag which will contain all the js react code . due to single index html file it is also called as the single page application. index.html file does not contain any script tag then how js get injected ? so this is done by scripts present in package.json file this happen behind the scenes. this all happen in create react app but vite have inbuilt script tag in html file.
+public folder contains the index.html file which contain the root tag which will contain all the js react code . due to single index html file it is also called as the single page application. index.html file does not contain any script tag then how js get injected ? so this is done by scripts present in package.json file this happen behind the scenes. this all happen in create react app but vite have inbuilt script tag in html file. in vite the name of components should have jsx extension due to its internal configuration but in create-react-app js or jsx can use any . also in vite the name of component and its function should be capitalized.(in all framework) also in jsx during return we are allowed to return only single fragement and not multiple fragements. in vite the script tag is receiving methods from its dependencies(package.json) which are react and react dom.